 However it was some of the largest horses that Cortez took to the New World which awed the Aztec's completely to death.
 The impressive size of the Conquistador horses can be seen in a few of their paintings.

 Super horses were about ~40% heavier and had 2-3 times the endurance of the typical European riding horse at that time.
 The horse had a high metabolism.
 They needed 10 pounds of oats a day to stay muscular and vital.
 They would shrivel up and become more passive otherwise.

 This is why the Hapsburg's thought they could take over the world.

 The Hapsburgs had talked the Spanish into letting them take some Super stallions to Austria and under the cover provided by their isolated 'Spanish Riding School' they started the breeding of about 50,000 Super horses.
 They planned to take over the world starting with Russia.
-Since the horses could almost carry as much on it's back as a cart could they planned to use the blitzkrieg tactic of over running territory faster than the enemy troops can run away.
+Since the horses could almost carry as much on it's back as a horse drawn cart could they planned to use the blitzkrieg tactic of over running territory faster than the enemy troops can run away.
 That is what the plans were and it was only about 9 years from happening when some Hapsburgs went to England to do scams and took along three stallions to impress everyone.

 The royals ran a bunch

 England and then suddenly ran out on everyone they owed money to.
 They

 left those three huge Stallions standing at the docks when they found